diffusiondata/gateway-examples/sports-activity-feed-adapter/README.md

 ```

 ### Polling source handler class and configuration
-Create a class called `SportsActivityFeedSnapshotPollingSourceHandlerImpl` and have it implement the `PollingSourceHandler` interface.
+Create a class called `SportsActivityFeedPollingSourceHandler` and have it implement the `PollingSourceHandler` interface.
 We will use this to periodically poll and request the activities snapshot from the pretend sports activity feed server.
 The `PollingSourceHandler` interface will require us to implement the following methods:
 - `poll` - this method is periodically called by the Gateway framework based on configuration.
 - `pause` - called when the Gateway adapter enters the paused state.
 - `resume` - is called when the Gateway adapter can resume.